-32. Related party transactions
+31. Related party transactions

 Owing to the nature of the Multi Academy Trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
-All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Multi Academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academy Trust Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Multi Academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.

-VAA Educational Consultancy, an entity owned by a Trustee, provided professional services to the Trust in respect of a curriculum review conducted in the year ended 31 August 2021. £1,450 is included in the Statement of Financial Activities in respect of this transaction, and no amount is outstanding at the year end date.
+VAA Educational Consultancy, an entity owned by a Trustee, provided professional services to the Trust in respect of work with senior leaders in respect of Trust and School Improvement Offer conducted in the year ended 31 August 2022. £1,200 is included in the Statement of Financial Activities in respect of this transaction, and no amount is outstanding at the year end date.
 The transaction was disclosed to the ESFA in line with the Academies Financial Handbook requirements.